-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to change the Apple Pencil double-tap shortcut

-If you are using the Apple Pencil (2nd gen) with the latest iPad Pro (2018) models, you can change what the double tap feature does.
+If you are using the Apple Pencil (2nd gen) with the iPad Pro (2018) models or newer, you can change what the double tap feature does.

 Go to Settings > Apple Pencil.
 Here you can opt to have it switch between the current tool and the eraser, the current tool and last used, or show colour palette.
 You can also opt to turn the feature off completely.
 This feature isn't available on the first generation Apple Pencil.